 Information is found online at www.sba.gov/paycheckprotection.

 Paycheck Protection Program (PPP) is available to all businesses with 500 employees or less.
 If a business has more than 500 employees, determine eligibility by checking with SBA employee-based standards.
 Loans can be used for payroll costs, benefits, interest or mortgage obligations, rent or utilities.
-Applications are available by.
+SBA PPP applications are available on their website.

 - Frequently Asked Questions for Lenders and Borrowers (Update 6/25/2020).